-Next, consider your pet’s health status – Do they have an incurable condition or are they terminally ill?
-Some pets might have long term health conditions that mean they need a lot of medical intervention, and whilst lots of pets cope very well with this, some don’t cope well and find medical procedures or trips to the vets very stressful.
-Considering what your pet may be able to cope with is an important part of considering their overall quality of life.
+Next, consider your pet’s health status.
+Do they have an incurable condition or are they terminally ill?
+Some pets might have long-term health conditions which means they need a lot of medical intervention.
+Whilst lots of pets cope very well with this, some find medical procedures or trips to the vets stressful.
+Considering what your pet can cope with is an important part of considering their overall quality of life.

 Whilst it’s difficult, sometimes looking at things a little more objectively can help.
-For that reason, we have developed a wonderful checklist that can help you look at the different aspects of your pet’s life and make an assessment about their quality of life.
-The checklist is available here https://cloud9vets.co.uk/vet-services/quality-of-life-assessment/ It’s free to download and print, and will help you to work out if there is a concern with your pet’s quality of life.
-You might like to fill it out with a friend or family member who is perhaps less emotionally attached to your pet, so that they can help support you, and you could even take the completed checklist to your vet with you so that they can chat this through with you.
+For that reason, we have developed a wonderful checklist that can help you make an assessment about your pet’s quality of life.
+The checklist is available here https://cloud9vets.co.uk/vet-services/quality-of-life-assessment/.
+It’s free to download and print, and will help you to work out if there is a concern with your pet’s quality of life.
+You might like to fill it out with a friend or family member who is perhaps less emotionally attached to your pet.
+They may be able to help support you, and even take the completed checklist to your vet.
+From here, they can chat this through with you.

-Finally, mental health is talked about now more than ever before – it’s OK if you are struggling with this, or if you struggle after the loss of a pet.
+Finally, mental health is talked about now more than ever before.
+It’s OK if you are struggling with this, or if you struggle after the loss of a pet.
 The Blue Cross provides a pet bereavement service which may help you to manage your feelings around this time.
 It’s normal to find the time surrounding the end of a pet’s life difficult, and you may experience a whole range of emotions from guilt to incredible sadness.
-It’s so important to reach out if you feel you need some support.
+It’s important to reach out if you feel you need some support.
 Blue Cross have some resources that may help and support you Blue Cross Pet Bereavement Support Service | Pet Loss